Background

 And generally speaking, it is a sorry sight.
 It's the demise of empathy.

 So this was an interview in 2003.
 And I, by far, I haven't been the only voice.
-I mean, long before this interview in 1974, Christopher, in 1978, Christopher Lash wrote The Cultural Narcissists.
+I mean, long before this interview in 1974, Christopher Lasch wrote The Culture of Narcissism.
 And Emile Durkheim, a hundred years before, described anomic societies where empathy will vanish and suicide will flourish.

 In other words, the view of public intellectuals today is that the world is a win-lose situation.